HomeBlog

 Is GEO replacing SEO in 2026?

 No. GEO does not replace SEO; it extends it.
 Generative engine optimisation is an answer layer built on strong search foundations.
 A page with no organic visibility earns few AI citations, regardless of structure.
-Gartner projects a 25% search-volume shift toward AI by 2026, but ranking signals still feed the models.
+Search volume keeps shifting toward AI assistants, but ranking signals still feed the models.
 Build SEO first, then layer GEO.

 How long does generative engine optimisation take to show results?